How do I run my app?

 - The ‘Clone a Repo’ pop-up will display.

-- Get your repository URL from your app’s settings page, under the Git tab.
+- Get your repository URL from the Git repo (instructions to open it above).

 - Paste the URL into the ‘URL or path’ field of the popup.